Act Now if you are threatened with Director Disqualification

-The Director Disqualification team at NDP is headed by Neil Davies, an advisory editor to Mithani on Director Disqualification, and is made up of experienced Solicitors who have worked for the Insolvency Service and who have acted for and against the Insolvency Service.
+If you are threatened with Director Disqualification proceedings, we can help to reduce or eliminate the prospect of disqualification.
+The Director Disqualification team at NDP is headed by Neil Davies, and is made up of experienced Solicitors who have worked for the Insolvency Service and who have acted for and against the Insolvency Service.
 The Insolvency Service is the main body that conducts investigations into the conduct of directors at their companies.

 The Insolvency Service has many powers, and when it threatens a director with disqualification, the threat must be taken seriously.
 We know what they want, what the best solutions for our clients are to avoid disqualification and how to achieve them.
 The key issue for a director facing a disqualification investigation is to act early to maximise the available options.